Where can you find water fountains with Greek mythology themes? Well, you can start with these 15 countries.

 Fountain of Apollo (Le Bassin d’Apollon) – Palace of Versailles, France (c.
 1668-1671)

-Greek God Apollo rises from the water in a four-horse chariot.
+Greek God Apollo rises from the water together with his four-horse chariot.

 Fountain of the Three Graces – Place de la Bourse, Bordeaux, France (1864)

-Fountains representing Neptune & Amphitrite – Place Stanislas, French city of Nancy
+Fountains representing Neptune & Amphitrite – Place Stanislas, the French city of Nancy

 Neptune fountain (Neptunbrunnen) – Berlin, Germany (1891)